1. What is Cajeta?

 4. What are the best uses for your caramel sauces?

 The options are truly endless!
 You can: drizzle on ice cream, fruit, or cakes, dip apples or cookies, stir into coffee, hot chocolate or cocktails, spread on toast, bake into pies, tarts, breads and muffins, glaze carrots, sweet potatoes or ham, sweeten a marinade, combine with cholocate in any way you can think of, or (our preferred method) eat it straight from the jar with a spoon.
 Want more?
 Find some our favorite caramel recipes HERE.
 (Below: one of our all time favorites - caramel cinnamon rolls - they will blow your mind.
 Promise.)

 6. What ingredients do you use in your caramel?

-Fresh goat's milk, organic cane sugar, whole organic vanilla beans, whole organic cinnamon sticks, Kentucky straight bourbon, organic sea salt, and trace amounts of organic cornstarch and baking soda.
+The ingredients for our seven different flavors are as follows: Fresh goat’s milk, pure cane sugar, whole organic vanilla beans, whole organic cinnamon sticks, Kentucky straight bourbon, organic sea salt, cold brew coffee, stone ground chocolate liquor, cayenne, pure Vermont maple syrup and baking soda..
 That's it!
 Simple, honest goodness.

 7. Is your caramel gluten-free?

 Yes it is!
-All of our caramel sauces are certified gluten-free.
+All of our caramel sauces are verified gluten-free.

 1. How many goats do you have?

-We currenlty have 54 milking does, 16 doelings who will be bred in the fall and will join the milking herd in the spring, and 4 bucks.
+We currenlty have 60 milking does, 16 doelings and 4 bucks.

 2. What kind of goats are they?